sujitshivaprasad/SatellitesOrbitingEarth/src/README.md

 In this repository, I scrape [this webpage](http://www.ucsusa.org/nuclear-weapons/space-weapons/satellite-database.html) and download the most up to date excel file containing the most up to date list of satellites orbiting the planet.

 Now, I have plans to use this data for basic visualizations and other data analytics.
-Possible some machine learning/data analytics, but I would like to visualize the data so that there is easy access to see the current satellites orbiting the Earth.
+I would like to visualize the data so that there is easy access to see the current satellites orbiting the Earth.